First Love (Hikaru Utada song): Commercial performance

 Commercially, "First Love" was a success.
-The 12cm edition of the single debuted at number two on the Oricon Singles Chart with 196,850 copies sold in its first week.
-The 8cm edition debuted at number seven with 68,040 copies sold in its first week; the following week it would peak at number six with 62,700 copies sold.
-The 12cm disc was ranked as the 42nd best-selling single of 1999 in Japan, while the 8cm disc was ranked as the 72nd.
+The 12 cm edition of the single debuted at number two on the Oricon Singles Chart with 196,850 copies sold in its first week.
+The 8 cm edition debuted at number seven with 68,040 copies sold in its first week; the following week it would peak at number six with 62,700 copies sold.
+The 12 cm disc was ranked as the 42nd best-selling single of 1999 in Japan, while the 8 cm disc was ranked as the 72nd.
 Combining the sales of both versions, the single had 804,320 sales, which would have made it the 18th best-selling single for 1999.
 The song was also highly successful in Taiwan, peaking at number one on the singles chart.
 At the end of the year, "First Love" became the annual number one song on Taiwan's Hit FM Top 100 Singles of the Year chart for 1999.
 "First Love" was certified double platinum for 800,000 copies shipped to stores by the Recording Industry Association of Japan (RIAJ).

 Promotion

 The music video for "First Love" is set in a dimly lit lounge or nightclub.
-The video follows Utada as they sits alone at a small table, lost in thought.
+The video follows Utada as they sit alone at a small table, lost in thought.
 The subdued lighting and quiet ambiance reflect the emotional tone of the song—a bittersweet reflection on a past relationship.
-As they sings, the camera lingers on their face, capturing subtle expressions of longing and vulnerability.
+As they sing, the camera lingers on their face, capturing subtle expressions of longing and vulnerability.

 The song was used as the theme song for the Japanese drama Majo no Jōken, starring Hideaki Takizawa and Nanako Matsushima.
 "First Love" is featured in the PlayStation 2 rhythm game Unison, released in 2001.
 It was also adopted as the marching song for the Spring 2000 National High School Baseball Tournament.
 Utada performed "First Love" during their 2010 tour, Utada: In the Flesh 2010.
 It was also performed during Utada's two-date concert series Wild Life in December 2010.
 "First Love" and "Hatsukoi" from their 2018 studio album of the same name inspired the 2022 Netflix series First Love.
-In December 9, 2022, "First Love" was remixed alongside "Hatsukoi" in Dolby Atmos.
+On December 9, 2022, "First Love" was remixed alongside "Hatsukoi" in Dolby Atmos.